2 Claims That Increase Contractor Risk

 Claims are commonplace in the construction industry.
 The more complex the project, the more likely contractors and owners will encounter claims.
 There are two claims that leave many contractors stuck with the risks that oftentimes could be avoided in the early stages of project planning.
 This article provides an overview of delay and disruption claims and what it takes to be successful in proving them.

-Delay claims occur due to unexpected circumstances which extend the completion of a project.
+Delay claims occur due to unexpected circumstances that extend the completion of a project.
 These claims are complex and frequently happen due to inclement weather, defective issues, approvals, differing site conditions, changes in work, and so on.
 Although delay claims are very common in the construction industry, these unanticipated extensions can get very expensive and cause disputes, if not handled properly.
 Aside from direct additional costs, other disputed costs may include preliminaries, site and office overheads, and profit loss.

 To be successful with a delay claim, you’ll need to prove the cause of the delay, the costs incurred as a result of the delay, and the delay’s impact on the critical path of the project.
 If you’re a contractor facing a delay discrepancy due to an owner or developer’s inactivity, a St. Petersburg construction attorney can assist you with getting a time extension or the compensation you deserve for the money you’ve lost as a result of the delay.